Undergraduate MA English & Creative Writing

 - a Level 4 module: Deciding on Writing, designed to improve both your own writing and your critical response to writing.

-Postgraduate MLitt Writing Practice & Study
+Postgraduate MLitt Creative Writing

 The core modules Creating Writing, Studying Writing and Publishing Writing A are taught in highly productive writing workshops and seminars.
 You then have the option of Publishing Writing B, taking an industry work placement (typically an arts organisation or publisher but not necessarily restricted to these organisations), or Publishing Writing C, further honing your writing skills in small classes.
 The dissertation element allows you to develop and contextualise your own portfolio of creative work.

 “At a time when graduate jobs are so competitive I know that if it wasn't for the Publishing Writing module and the internships it provided, I would not have been offered an editorial job at a publishing firm.”
-(Kate McAuliffe, Writing Practice and Study, 2016)
+(Kate McAuliffe, formerly named Writing Practice and Study, 2016)

 Find our what our students, alumni & staff say about our course.